Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Spacetime in Special Relativity

-As a consequence, future-directed ($v^{t}>0$) timelike and null four-vectors remain future-directed under orthochronous Lorentz transformations, with a similar statement for past-directed ($v^{t}<0$) timelike and null four-vectors.
+As a consequence, future-directed ($v^{t}>0$) four-vectors that are timelike or null remain future-directed under orthochronous Lorentz transformations, with a similar statement for past-directed ($v^{t}<0$) four-vectors that are timelike or null.
 These properties ensure that if the displacement between two spacetime points is timelike or null, then their chronological ordering is an invariant fact of nature.
 By contrast, the temporal components $v^{t}$ of spacelike four-vectors ($v^{2}>0$) can change sign under orthochronous Lorentz transformations, a behavior that is closely related to the breakdown of simultaneity in special relativity.

 We can also consider additive shifts in the four-dimensional coordinates \eqref{eq:4DSpacetimeCoordinates} by constants $a^{\mu}$:

 These transformations make up the spacetime-translation group, which is isomorphic to $\mathbb{R}^{4}$ but is denoted by $\mathbb{R}^{1,3}$ to emphasize the mathematical and physical distinctions between time and space.